 —Mary Crowther, MBBS, OB/GYN

-Two weeks after delivery, Mandy went to see her OB/GYN who recommended she get help at home to get more rest and also see a therapist.
-Once her son started sleeping longer, things were a little better, but Mandy still felt anxious and depressed.
+Two weeks after delivery, Mandy went to see her OB/GYN who recommended she get help at home so she could get more rest and also see a therapist.
+Once her son started sleeping longer, things were a little better, but Mandy still felt anxious and depressed

 “I was scared to give my baby a bath by myself for fear that I would drop him,” she says.
 “The anxiety was paralyzing.”